php-flasher/php-flasher/docs/_includes/_usage.md

         flash('{{ message }}');

-        // ... redirect or render the view
+        // ... redirect or render a view
     }

     /**